-- When working with electricity, no instrument can guarantee complete safety. - It is the responsibility of the person who works with the instrument to operate it safely. - Maximum security is achieved by selecting the proper instruments and following safe working procedures.
+When working with electricity, no instrument can guarantee complete safety.
+It is the responsibility of the person who works with the instrument to operate it in a safe way.
+Maximum security is achieved by selecting the proper instruments and following safe working procedures.
 Safe working tips are given below:

-- Always work according to (local) regulations. - Work on installations with voltages higher than 25 VAC or 60 VDC should only be performed by qualified personnel. - Avoid working alone. - Observe all indications on the Handyscope HS3 before connecting any wiring - Check the probes/test leads for damages.
-Do not use them if they are damaged - Take care when measuring voltages higher than 25 VAC or 60 VDC. - Do not operate the equipment in an explosive atmosphere or the presence of flammable gases or fumes. - Do not use the equipment if it does not operate properly.
-Has the equipment been inspected by a qualified service personnel?
-If necessary, return the equipment to TiePie Engineering for service and repair to ensure that safety features are maintained.

-Measuring directly on the line voltage can be very dangerous.
-The outside of the BNC connectors at the Handyscope HS3 are connected to the ground of the computer.
-Use a good isolation transformer or a differinitial probe when measuring the line voltage or at grounded power supplies!
-A short-circuit current will flow if the ground of the Handyscope HS3 is connected to a positive voltage.
-This short-circuit current can damage both the Handyscope HS3 and the computer.
+- · Always work according (local) regulations. - Work on installations with voltages higher than 25 VAC or 60 VDC should only be performed by qualified personnel. - · Avoid working alone. - Observe all indications on the Handy scope HS4 before connecting any wiring - Check the probes/test leads for damages.
+Do not use them if they are damaged - Take care when measuring at voltages higher than 25 VAC or 60 VDC. - Do not operate the equipment in an explosive atmosphere or in the presence of flammable gases or fumes. - Do not use the equipment if it does not operate properly.
+Have the equipment inspected by qualified service personal.
+If necessary, return the equipment to Tie Pie engineering for service and repair to ensure that safety features are maintained. - Measuring directly on the line voltage can be very dangerous.
+The outside of the BNC connectors at the Handy scope HS4 are connected with the ground of the computer.
+Use a good isolation transformer or a differential probe when measuring at the line voltage or at grounded power supplies!
+A short-circuit current will flow if the ground of the Handy scope HS4 is connected to a positive voltage.
+This short-circuit current can damage both